The rich marinade gives this Garlic Ginger Soy Marinated Steak Tips a pleasant flavor that pairs nicely with rice and sauteed veggies.

 But unlike writing, there is a simple answer: new recipes.
 Pluck a cookbook from the shelf — cough, Grains as Mains, cough — and choose something you’ve never made before.
 Services like Blue Apron and Hello Fresh can also help, forcing us to pole vault out of our cooking ruts by delivering new-to-us recipes and ingredients that we need to cook … or risk wasting a whole lot of money.

-Or logon to your favorite food blog — Sarah’s Cucina Bella, naturally — and find something new to cook.
+Or logon to your favorite food blog — Sarah’s Cucina Bella, naturally — and find something new to cook like these marinated steak tips.

 Perhaps you could make this … Garlic Ginger Soy Marinated Steak Tips.
 It’s a recipe with easy steps that will let you tiptoe your way back into cooking prowess.
 And, all the while, you’ll be making something that your loved ones will enjoy.
 That matters too.